Publication + Consultancy. Championing creative talent before a mass audience. Passionately global.

 Rauha graduated from the Finnish Academy of Fine Arts in 2007.
 Her works have appeared in numerous solo and group exhibitions in Finland and abroad, including: the Munch Gallery, New York, 2011; Museum of Contemporary Art Kiasma, Helsinki, 2012; and Amos Anderson Art Museum, Helsinki, 2012.
 Her paintings are in major collections in Finland, e.g. the Saastamoinen Foundation and Wihuri Foundation.

-India-born, London-educated, business base in Sydney.
+India-born, London-educated, business base in Sydney, global network.
 Always happy to travel.
-Send all commercial enquiries regarding content creation, curatorship, educational engagements, art buying/commissioning/rental, building a collection, brand collaborations with artists, and cultural experiences, events and tours to tulika@elucidaction.com.au (DON'T FORGET TO CC: tulikabahadur@gmail.com).
+Say hello if you are a reader!
+Send all commercial enquiries regarding introduction to the art world, content creation, curatorship, educational/speaking engagements, art/artist/cultural involvement for your business/organisation, art buying/commissioning, building a collection, brand collaborations with artists, entrepreneurship in art and culture, using art and beauty for well-being, and cultural experiences, events and tours to tulika@onartandaesthetics.com (DON'T FORGET TO CC: tulikabahadur@gmail.com).
 Please introduce yourself before forwarding press releases and newsletters.
 I will especially remember you!
 IG: @tulikabahadur (personal) & @connoisseurscircle (social club).
-Connect on WhatsApp: +61-411354226.
 View all posts by Tulika Bahadur